There are four types of universal life insurance policies:

 Indexed Universal life can be guaranteed or non guaranteed with an option to tie your return to a major stock market index like the S&P 500 (or some other domestic/international stock market indexes).
 Interest crediting goes up and down in lockstep with the index.
-Non guaranteed equity indexed universal life policies have similar drawbacks to non-guaranteed universal life.
+Non guaranteed equity-indexed universal life policies have similar drawbacks to non-guaranteed universal life.
 New guaranteed indexed universal life is a better option as it provide an opportunity to earn a better interest rate with few guarantees.
 In all types of universal life – the no-lapse guaranteed universal life policy is the best option if you are looking for permanent life insurance benefit with cash value growth.

 The variable universal life is very similar to traditional universal life or non-guaranteed indexed universal life.
 In this policy, you can invest in the stock market (mainly various kinds of mutual funds) directly rather than just to tie to a stock market index.
 The investment inside the variable universal life insurance policy is called separate accounts.
-You can invest and manage variety of mutual funds inside the policy, and the performance of a VUL policy will depend on the performance of these mutual funds.
+You can invest and manage a variety of mutual funds inside the policy, and the performance of a VUL policy will depend on the performance of these mutual funds.
 The variable universal life insurance (VUL) policy has all the drawbacks of non-guaranteed universal life insurance policies.
-We regularly receive calls from the people who have bought this policy when stock market was on top and now lost most of the cash value in their policy and required to pay premium again.
+We regularly receive calls from the people who have bought this policy when the stock market was on top and now lost most of the cash value in their policy and required to pay the premium again.
 We feel that this policy is ticking time bomb and no way you can win with this policy.
 The only way you can win with this policy is if you die sooner and your policy is still in force.
 If you own a variable universal life, you should inspect your policy documents and consult with an experienced life insurance specialist at BeamaLife.
 Call us at (877) 972-3262 or contact us now.